vivekydv936/cognitranslate-app/README.md

 git clone [https://github.com/vivekydv936/cognitranslate-app.git](https://github.com/vivekydv936/cognitranslate-app.git)
 cd cognitranslate-app

-Create a virtual environment (recommended):
+Create and activate a virtual environment (recommended):

 python -m venv venv

-Activate the virtual environment:

-On Windows: .\venv\Scripts\Activate
+# On Windows:
+.\venv\Scripts\Activate
+# On macOS/Linux:

-On macOS/Linux: source venv/bin/activate
+source venv/bin/activate

 Install the required packages:

 pip install -r requirements.txt

 Configuration
-The application requires your Google AI API key to function.

-Open the app.py file.

-Find the following line:

-API_KEY = "YOUR_API_KEY_HERE"

-Replace "YOUR_API_KEY_HERE" with your actual API key.
+Open the app.py file and find the line API_KEY = "YOUR_API_KEY_HERE".
+Replace the placeholder with your actual Google AI API key.

 Note: For a production deployment, it is critical to use environment variables instead of hardcoding the key.

 Running the Application
 With the dependencies installed and the API key configured, you can start the Flask development server:

-flask run

-Or, for a more reliable method:

 python -m flask run

 The application will be available at http://127.0.0.1:5000 in your web browser.

 ☁️ Deployment
 This project is configured for easy deployment on Vercel.
-The vercel.json file in the root directory contains the necessary build and routing configurations.
+The vercel.json file contains the necessary build and routing configurations.
 To deploy, simply import the GitHub repository into Vercel and add your API_KEY as an environment variable in the project settings.